fbpx

 The cool thing about the river surfers is you’ll find them at the whitewater park nearly all year long – morning, noon and evening.

-15. Catch Live music at Les Schwab Amphitheater
+21. Catch Live music at Hayden Homes Amphitheater

 We’re obsessed with live music, and lucky for us, Bend is home to Oregon’s largest outdoor music venue.
-Situated on the banks of the Deschutes, Les Schwab Amphitheater can accommodate 8,000 people.
+Situated on the banks of the Deschutes, Hayden Homes Amphitheater (formerly Les Schwab Amphitheater) can accommodate 8,000 people.

 Good to know: Disposable water bottles are not sold at this venue.
 Instead, bring an empty reusable bottle and fill from the free water station inside.
 How cool is that?!
-You can also purchase a reusable sili pint inside for beer, wine or cocktails.
+You can also purchase a reusable sili-pint inside for beer, wine or cocktails.
+(We love seeing companies reducing single-use plastic!)

 Didn’t get tickets to a show?
 No worries, Bend has a pretty fantastic music scene, and you’ll likely be able to catch live performances just about any night of the week.
 Check Facebook for events near Bend, or just wander around town and keep your ears open!